apiato/apiato/docs/_docs/components/controllers.md

 - accepted
 - deleted
 - noContent
-- // Some functions might not be documented, so refer to the `ResponseTrait.php` and see the public functions.
+- // Some functions might not be documented, so refer to the `vendor/apiato/core/Traits/ResponseTrait.php` and see the public functions.